 One of RPC's primary functions is serving as the Metropolitan Planning Organization for four Metropolitan Planning Areas: New Orleans, Mandeville-Covington, Slidell, and South Tangipahoa.
-The Transportation Policy Committee (TPC) of the Regional Planning Commission is the policy board for the Metropolitan Planning Organization, and is therefore the decision making body regarding transportation programming including planning and projects.
-The TPC is made up of membership of the RPC, representatives from the region's major transportation modal interests and other elected officials.
+The Transportation Policy Committee (TPC) of the Regional Planning Commission is the policy board for the Metropolitan Planning Organization, and is therefore the decision making body regarding transportation planning and programming.
+Prior to the beginning of each state fiscal year (July 1) the UPWP is reviewed and endorsed by TPC.
+RPC also submits the UPWP to the Federal Highway Administration, the Federal The TPC is made up of the membership of the RPC, plus representatives from the region's major transportation modal interests and other elected officials.